dglaude/AGTD_CircuitPython/README.md

 Make sure you are in Game Builder Garage and in edit mode in a new or existing game.
 Watch the texture being draw without touching the Switch, maybe go get something to drink or do something else, it could take a while.

+# How to create GTD image and more

+To save time in documenting how to create image in the GTD format, please have a look at this excelent port to the Xiao Seeeduino: https://raycardillo.github.io/automatic-gbg-texture-creator/ (see also https://github.com/raycardillo/automatic-gbg-texture-creator).

+Since I have a Xiao and it is supported by CircuitPython (https://circuitpython.org/board/seeeduino_xiao/), I might make a version for it too. :-)

 # Credit and Copyright

 This code a tentative to translate Arduino code into CircuitPython.